TL;DR

 - Did the output solve the original goal, or does it just look longer?
 “Longer and prettier” is the most common Gemini failure mode.

 - Verify any number, date, link, or quote.
-Gemini’s groundings reduce hallucination but do not eliminate it, especially on niche topics.
+Grounding lowers hallucination but does not remove it, especially on niche topics.

-- Note any human-judgment risk you are leaving on the table: privacy of the attached doc, copyright of generated images, or tone in an outbound email.
+- Note the human-judgment risk you are leaving on the table: privacy of the attached doc, copyright of generated images, or tone in an outbound email.

 How to reuse this workflow